Philosophy

 Flood proceeds to argue that if Christ is indeed the Wisdom of God (1 Cor.
 1:24) and the Word of God (John 1:1) then no philosophy that is anti-Christ can ultimately stand, and if autonomous thought must be shunned then philosophers need to recognize their dependence upon divine revelation.
 As Flood vividly puts the point (with acknowledgements to Scott Oliphint), Christ is “our philosophical GPS” that not only supplies our map but also (crucially) tells us our position.
 Developing further this recognizably Van Tilian line of thought, Flood contends that the God of the Bible is “under the floorboards” of every argument, even those arguments leveled against God.
 Moreover, since God’s existence is not only evident (Rom.
 1:19-20) but “the very ground of evidence-seeking,” atheists have no excuse for their unbelief.

-What is the Problem of Induction, and Why are Christians Uniquely Situated to Answer It?
+What Is the Problem of Induction, and Why Are Christians Uniquely Situated to Answer It?

 The problem of induction is a notorious philosophical problem concerning inductive inferences; more specifically, whether that form of reasoning is generally reliable or rationally justified.
 An inductive inference aims to draw a general conclusion from a series of particular observations.
 For example, if I observe one thousand swans, and every one of those swans is white, I can infer inductively that probably all swans are white, and on that basis predict that any future swans I observe will (probably) be white.
 Unlike deductive inferences, in which the conclusion follows necessarily from the premises, inductive inferences cannot deliver absolute certainty—for example, the possibility of observing a non-white swan in the future cannot be decisively ruled out—but all else being equal, the greater the number of past observations confirming a general law or pattern, the stronger the inductive conclusion becomes.